Frequently Asked Questions

 Note that all backup files, whether local or cloud, are tied to a specific Google account.
 You cannot use the backup files of one Google Account with another.

-• You can sign-in the app anonymously, offline, without a Google account.
-This feature is added specifically for users who only want to use Swift Backup for local backups without any premium features.
-Cloud backups or premium features cannot be used without Google sign-in.
+Yes, you can sign-in to the app anonymously, offline, without a Google account.
+This feature is specifically for users who only want to use Swift Backup for local backups without any premium features.

-• Note that backups taken with anonymous sign-in cannot be used with accounts with Google sign-in and vice-versa.
+- Backups taken with anonymous sign-in cannot be used with accounts with Google sign-in and vice-versa.

 You can only use Google Drive of the account with which you signed in the app.
 You simply need to sign-in in the app with the Google account with which you want to sync your backups to Drive.